 LOCATION: Prescott, Arizona (mile-high elevation).
 Two hours from Phoenix and the Grand Canyon.
 High desert climate, exceptional flying conditions, extraordinary natural environment.

-STUDENTS: Approximately 1,850 students, from 50 states and 25 countries; four percent international; 22 percent female.
+STUDENTS: Approximately 1,850 students from 50 states and 25 countries — seven percent international, 19 percent female.

 AVERAGE CLASS SIZE: 21